joshdscan/joshdscan.github.io/README.md

 #### Key Highlights
 - Developed a deep learning solution for automating clinical trial labeling.
-- Model displayed promise in cases where ample data was provided
+- Model displayed promise in cases where ample data was provided.

 ### Automating Article Selection with Margin Insight